irods/irods_demo/Walkthrough.md

 `rodsadmin` users have administrative privileges in iRODS.

-1. In the same container:
+1. In the same container, as the 'irods' user:

    ```bash
    iadmin mkuser Rajasekar rodsadmin